mohit-kumar168/society-management-system/backend/docs/api/users.md

-# User Registration API Documentation
+# User Controller API Documentation

 ## Overview

-The User Registration API allows new users to register in the Society Management System with role-based access control and optional profile picture upload.
+The User Controller provides endpoints for user authentication and registration in the Society Management System with role-based access control and profile picture upload functionality.

 ---

+# 1. User Registration

 ## Endpoint Details